dmangame/dmangame/README.md

 ### End game ###

-The game ends when only one AI owns all units and buildings or LIFESPAN turns have passed.
-If the game ends when LIFESPAN turns have passed, it is considered a draw.
+The game ends when only one AI owns all units and buildings or GAME\_LENGTH turns have passed.
+If the game ends when GAME\_LENGTH turns have passed, it is considered a draw.

 ##Writing an AI##